 Requirements for Participation:

-The fellowships are open to students attending a Louisiana institution and Louisiana residents enrolled in out-of-state public institutions.
+- The fellowships are open to students attending a Louisiana institution and Louisiana residents enrolled in out-of-state accredited institutions.

 Application and Interview Procedures: